 "Cloud communications" is a term that covers a multitude of things.
 Broadly speaking, it's any voice and data service where the whole of its processes - the software, switching, and storage - are hosted remotely by a third party, which is to say in the cloud.

 Under this umbrella, there are numerous offerings with varying levels of comprehensiveness (or intricacies, if you prefer) - from basic chat platforms to unified communications as a service (UCaaS).

 Voice over Internet Protocol, or VoIP as it's more commonly known, is one of the oldest forms of cloud communications.

-VoIP pretty much does what it says on the tin: It lets users make telephone calls over the internet, rather than using traditional phone lines.
+VoIP does what it says on the tin: It lets users make telephone calls over the internet, rather than using traditional phone lines.

-This has now branched out further, with apps that allow business calls to come to a user's personal smartphone, without them having to give out their personal phone number.
-Typically, these apps can be turned to busy during meetings or outside work hours and if the user is on long-term leave, such a maternity leave or a sabbatical, the app can be temporarily deleted.
+This has now diverged further, with apps that allow business calls to come to a user's personal smartphone, without them having to give out their personal phone number.
+Generally, these apps can be turned to busy during meetings or outside work hours and if the user is on long-term leave, such parental leave or a sabbatical, the app can be temporarily deleted.

 What are chat clients?

 Chat clients are another form of cloud communications but are based on text rather than voice.